Report CIS - Pork (Meat of Swine) - Market Analysis, Forecast, Size, Trends and Insights for 499$

 Exports by Country

-Russia was also the fastest-growing in terms of the pork exports, with a CAGR of +86.5% from 2012 to 2022.
-Russia (+98 p.p.) significantly strengthened its position in terms of the total exports, while the shares of the other countries remained relatively stable throughout the analyzed period.
+Russia was also the fastest-growing in terms of the pork exports, with a CAGR of X% from 2012 to 2022.
+From 2012 to 2022, the share of Russia increased by X percentage points, while the shares of the other countries remained relatively stable throughout the analyzed period.

 In value terms, Russia ($X) also remains the largest pork supplier in the CIS.